Worried about scratching or cracking your glass top stove? We feel you! Having to repair your glass cooktop can be extremely expensive.

 Our Top Pick: Cooks Standard SS

-Our top pick is this beautiful stainless cookware set that works on any type of cooktop, including induction.
-Its price competes with compares with other stainless sets and even some of the best nonstick cookware.
+Our top pick is the Cooks Standard stainless cookware set that works on any type of cooktop, including induction.

 - 18/10 Stainless construction with aluminum disks in the bottom for heat transfer